rahulpnath/hugoBlog/content/drafts/simulating_different_api_scenarios_using_json_server.markdown

 Based on the [generic type T](https://www.typescriptlang.org/docs/handbook/generics.html), the scenarios property can have only the associated values.
 Based on your application and the scenarios applicable add different types and values to represent them.

 ### Handling Scenarios and Modifying Response

+Based on the scenarios in the header we filter the response data.
+We first filter out the scenarios in the header that are applicable to the current request endpoint.
+The _getScenariosApplicableToEndpoint_ method filters this for this.
+The headers are filtered so that we do not not use a filter that is not applicable for the current endpoint and filter out all the data.
+Just like we use no-quotes filters out all the data, since none of the quotes object will have 'no-quotes' scenario, because of which it will always return empty list of data.
+However we don't want the presence of 'no-user' to filter out the data from the quotes endpoint, it should affect only the users endpoint.

 ```typescript
 router.render = (req, res) => {